ziadhorat/Plex-Spot/README.md

 - Some pagination might be needed to support large libraries.
 - Poster/Artist cover to be displayed along with IMDB links if available.
 - Deactivate usage statistics in Streamlit.
+- This whole app might be better suited to query tautulli instead of plex.

 ## Contributing
 Feel free to submit issues or pull requests.
 Contributions are welcome!